Tibor Baranski: Bluffs guards

-Rotta asked Baránszki to go the next day to a factory where nearly 50 Jews who had been baptized as Catholic were being held captive before deportation to Germany and almost certain death.
-Rotta offered to loan Baránszki a small Opel.
+Rotta asked Baranski to go the next day to a factory where nearly 50 Jews who had been baptized as Catholic were being held captive before deportation to Germany and almost certain death.
+Rotta offered to loan Baranski a small Opel.
 Baránszki said he didn't want to go the next day, he wanted to go immediately.
 And he brazenly insisted on borrowing Rotta's diplomatic automobile, a Rolls-Royce limousine flying the Vatican flag.
 "I told his excellency, 'The Nazis are primitive people.
 A little shoehorn car would not show any representation of power.
 The Nazis would be impressed by a Rolls-Royce.'"

-Baránszki persuaded another young man to act as his driver and brought along a few others.
+Baranski persuaded another young man to act as his driver and brought along a few others.
 He used the car to impress the Germans.
 Disguised as a priest, the 22-year-old adopted a haughty, authoritarian demeanor.
-At the factory, the Nazis refused to open the gates, and Baránszki threatened to crash the car through it.
+At the factory, the Nazis refused to open the gates, and Baranski threatened to crash the car through it.
 They finally opened the gate and offered to show him where to go, but he rudely dismissed them, saying he knew where the Jews were being held.
 He discovered 2,000 Jews were being held captive inside, and called out the names of the baptized individuals he had been given.
 Then, while he distracted the guards, his assistants gave the remaining Jews information on how to contact the underground.

 He boldly intercepted groups of Jews who were being deported to the death camps and using fake Vatican letters of protection, persuaded their guards to allow him to bring some prisoners back to Budapest.

 In October and November, Eichmann accelerated the program to annihilate the remaining Jews of Hungary before the Soviet Army captured Budapest.
 About 50,000 Jews were forced to march from Budapest to Hegyeshalom on the Austrian-Hungarian border in November 1944, where they would be transferred to German custody.
 From 6,000 to 10,000 Jews died of hunger, cold and disease en route.